fredgibbs/fredgibbs.github.io/courses/digital-methods/2014-fall/schedule.md

 ---
-layout: digital-methods
+layout: syllabus-top-nav
 title: Digital Methods for the Humanities
 term: Fall 2014
 number: HIST 666-001
 date: 2014-04-15 00:00:00
-css: digital-methods
 section: schedule
-categories: [course]
+slug: digital-methods
 ---

 <a id="1"/>

 ### The DH Phenomenon
 What *is* digital humanities?
 How does studying "the digital" vs. using "the digital" factor into definitions?
 Is it necessary to have a working definition?

 #### Ethos of Digital Humanities